viraptor/reverse-interview/README.md

 - Where does the funding come from and who influences the high level plan/direction?
 - How do you make money?
 - What's preventing you from making more money?
+- What have you identified as your competitive advantage?

 # Remote Work